fnproject/docs/COMMUNITY.md

 Before proceeding, please review the Fn [Code of Conduct](CODE_OF_CONDUCT.md).

 Welcome to the Fn Project Community!
 As our community grows, there's a need for more public roadmap exposure, organization of issues, and cadence on meetings in the open.
-I'll start by posting what we think is the road to 1.0 and beyond, and we'll start getting meetings on the calendar in the next few weeks as well as organizing this page.
+Here's a general list of workstreams that have been talked about, which will be proposed as roadmap items once we start our weekly community calls in a few weeks.

 Stay tuned for more.

 Chad Arimura ([carimura](http://github.com/carimura/))

-## Workstreams
+## Workstreams (unordered)

 1. Tighter Kubernetes integration